Disclosure

 Next, go to Options > Protocol and select Lightway – UDP for great speeds while torrenting.
 Only use TCP (Lightway or OpenVPN) under poor network conditions, or if you need to bypass VPN blocks.
 For more details on why that’s the case, check out our UDP vs TCP VPN article,

-Finally, go to the Advanced tab and make sure the box under IPv6 leak protection is checked.
-All this is to ensure there are no data leaks while torrenting with ExpressVPN.
+Lastly, go to the Advanced tab and make sure the box under IPv6 leak protection is checked.
+This ensures no data leaks while torrenting with ExpressVPN.

 3. Connect to a Server

-Use the Smart Location feature and ExpressVPN will automatically choose the right server for you.
-Otherwise, click on the hamburger icon (≡), then run a Speed Test to see the fastest servers based on latency and download speed.
+ExpressVPN’s Smart Location feature automatically picks the best server for you.
+Or, click the hamburger icon (≡) and run a Speed Test.
+This shows the fastest servers for low latency and download speed.

-Once connected, you can start up your torrenting client and use it as you normally would.
+Once connected, start your torrenting client as usual.

 FAQs

-What follows are some answers to the most frequently asked questions about P2P traffic and ExpressVPN.
+Here are answers to common questions about P2P traffic and ExpressVPN.
 If you have more, just leave them in the comments.

 Does ExpressVPN Hide Torrenting?

-For example, instead of seeing an internet connection request heading to www.pirateproxy-bay.com, your ISP will only see gibberish like HG56SHFghtRTgfj54FD.
-But it has quite a few other great security features apart from this one!
+For example, instead of seeing a request to www.pirateproxy-bay.com, your ISP sees gibberish like HG56SHFghtRTgfj54FD.
+But it has many other great security features too!

 ExpressVPN also offers complete leak protection (WebRTC, DNS, and IPv6).
-The service also has a kill switch that protects you against traffic leaks.
-Thanks to that, your IP address and your torrenting traffic can’t be accidentally exposed.
+It has a kill switch to protect against traffic leaks.
+This means your IP address and torrenting traffic stay safe.

-And ExpressVPN doesn’t keep any logs, so the authorities or copyright agencies can’t force them to hand over torrent users’ data.
+And ExpressVPN doesn’t keep any logs.
+So, the authorities or copyright agencies can’t get your data.

 Can You Bind Torrent Clients to an ExpressVPN Account?